Salvador-ON/Build-Your-Own-Scraper/README.md

 ### Prerequisites

-Before you start using the scraper, you need to be sure that you have ruby installed on your computer, by typing.
+Before you start using the scraper, you need to be sure that you have Ruby installed on your computer, by typing.

 ```
 ruby -v